A basic indoor positioning system covering up to 1,000m2 of open space can be deployed in minutes. See the Unpacking video as an example.

 Key points of the statement above:

-However, if the indoor positioning system covers multiple rooms, or a warehouse, or several floors, or even several buildings, the complexity of the system and the amount of efforts jump dramatically.
-The network planning and deployment may take days or weeks, depending the complexity of the resulting indoor positioning network, skills and other factors.
+However, suppose the indoor positioning system covers multiple rooms, a warehouse, several floors, or even several buildings.
+In that case, the complexity of the system and the amount of effort jump dramatically.
+The network planning and deployment may take days or weeks, depending on the complexity of the resulting indoor positioning network, skills, and other factors.

 If you wish, we can do everything for you remotely: